 While you are at the markets, grab your favourite healthy snacks and cold drinks for the mini-bar.
 Ask your hotel to empty the mini-bar before your arrival so you aren’t tempted to eat any of the expensive (and unhealthy) treats (most will do it for you on request, other may charge a small fee) and fill it with your market haul instead.

 Organising airport transfers or tours through your 5-star establishment are often a little more expensive.
-Negotiating with a local guide or a driver can be more cost effective and the experience more unique than paying a larger, mainstream company for a tour or even a hotel transfer.
-The drawback of course is that you don’t have the security of working with a professional company or the accountability that can come with booking through your resort.
-Travelling in a tuk tuk, on the back of a motorbike or a stranger’s car has its own risks (get that travel insurance).
-Make sure you agree on a price before you go, confirm there aren’t any hidden costs that will pop up later (tips, additional entry, local taxes) and don’t pay your guide until you have completed the tour and you are back at your hotel or agreed drop off point (then you should tip them).
+Negotiating with a local guide or a driver can be more cost-effective and the experience more unique than paying a larger, mainstream company for a tour or even a hotel transfer.
+The drawback, of course, is that you don’t have the security of working with a professional company or the accountability that can come with booking through your resort.
+Travelling in a tuk-tuk, on the back of a motorbike or a stranger’s car has its own risks (get that travel insurance).
+Make sure you agree on a price before you go, confirm there aren’t any hidden costs that will pop up later (tips, additional entry, local taxes) and don’t pay your guide until you have completed the tour and you are back at your hotel or agreed to drop off point (then you should tip them).